vokegpu/ekg-ui-library/README.md

 The EKG supports natively two APIs: OpenGL, and ~~Vulkan~~.
 Vulkan is not supported yet, but soon.
 You are able to integrate Metal or DirectX 11 and DirectX 12, [contributing here](/include/os).

-Bassically, this way is deprecated but is usable.
+Basically, this way is deprecated but is usable.
 Soon EKG must implement a second native library code to separate GPU APIs implementations.
 Instead of compiling everything and linking all required libs (Vulkan and OpenGL).

 Be sure you compile together all these three libs: